-Step by step guide in getting a Schengen Visa
+A step-by-step guide to getting a Schengen Visa

-Basically, the first step in getting a Schengen Visa is to choose your main country of travel or the country of which you’ll be spending the most time (if you’re planning to travel to several Schengen States) as this will determine which Visa Application Center you will need to go.
+Basically, the first step in getting a Schengen Visa is to choose your main country of travel or the country in which you’ll be spending the most time if you’re planning to travel to several Schengen States, as this will determine which Visa Application Center you will need to apply to.

-Book an Appointment Online.
-Well, after choosing the country, you should set an appointment where you will submit all your documents for your application.
-As mentioned on the first step, you should book an appointment based on your main country.
-In my case, I applied for a Schengen Visa for the Netherlands, and VFS Global handles visa application for the Netherlands, therefore, I booked an appointment on the VFS Global Website.
+Book an Appointment Online through VFS Global after choosing the country.
+As mentioned in the first step, you should book an appointment based on your main country.
+In my case, I applied for a Schengen Visa in the Netherlands.
+VFS Global handles visa applications for the Netherlands.

-I highly suggest that applicants should apply for at least 60-90 days before their intended travel dates to have ample time to fix any problems if there will be any.
+I highly suggest that applicants should plan and apply for at least 60-90 days before their intended travel dates to have ample time to fix any problems if there will be any.

 On your appointment day at the Visa Application Center, representatives will collect and scan your documents, they will also assess what else may be lacking from all the documents you have submitted.
 After this, once everything is ok, you will then be called for biometrics collection (fingerprints and photo).
-Once everything is finished, you will then be given a receipt for you to claim your passport once the result of your application is ready.
-A tracking number is also written in the receipt for you to be able to track the progress of your application online.
+Once everything is finished, you will be given a receipt to claim your passport once your application is ready.
+A tracking number is also written on the receipt for you to be able to track the progress of your application online.
 You can also opt for an SMS message update with an additional fee.

-Processing time takes up to 21 days, so I advice that you only contact the Visa Application Center if you haven’t received any result yet after this timeframe.
-In my case, I received my passport with a Shengen Visa after 8 days.
+Processing time takes up to 45 days as of the moment, so I advise that you only contact the Visa Application Center if you haven’t received any results yet after this timeframe.
+In my case, I received my passport with a Schengen Visa after 8 days.

-Shengen Visa Fees varies from each country of Application, Since I applied for The Netherlands through VFS GLOBAL in the UAE, then here is the breakdown of all the fees that I paid in the local currency:
+Schengen Visa Fees vary in each country of Application, Since I applied for The Netherlands through VFS GLOBAL in the UAE, then here is the breakdown of all the fees that I paid in the local currency:

 I hope you find this article helpful.
-For questions, feel-free to ask it on the comments below and I will try to answer as soon as I’ll be able to read them.
+For questions, feel free to ask them in the comments below and I will try to answer as soon as I’ll be able to read them.